 My nightly walk is now the three and a half kilometres around the perimeter.
 Regardless of the weather, I find that I now look forward to the walk both in the evening and at lunchtime.
 Recently I went on holiday for a week and found myself walking miles and packing so much more into the trip than I ever would in the past – I have to say that it was the best holiday I have had in many years.

-Easy access to a mentor on Second Nature is fundamental, as is the support from others in the group.
-Having the mentor there to provide support, advice and validation were so important – having someone there who will work with you to achieve the goals is key.
+Easy access to a health coach on Second Nature is fundamental, as is the support from others in the group.
+Having the health coach there to provide support, advice and validation were so important – having someone there who will work with you to achieve the goals is key.
 I find myself glancing at the app during the day to see what others in the group are experiencing and doing.
 It is so great to be in a group where we are all working towards the same goal.

 Looking back my biggest challenge wasn’t the food, it was my mindset.
 To be completely honest, I went into Second Nature expecting to fail as I had done so many times before.
 My house was full of chocolate, sweets, crisps, fizzy drinks and junk food but I was unwilling to throw it all away as I would have to go and replace it when, not if, I failed.
 The approach with Second Nature is completely different from anything I have experienced before.